FRANCISCAN ACADEMICS, A BRAND OF EXCELLENCE!

 The Program Heads together with the Director and the Assistant Director for Academics conduct regular campus visitation to check whether teachers correctly implement the curriculum and DLPs in their daily teaching.
 Program Heads observe teachers while they teach, check their DLPs and conduct conferences, with the presence of the Campus School Heads, to discuss points for improvement.

-The different Program Heads and Core Group teachers are regularly sent to various INSETS.
+The different Program Heads and Core Group teachers are regularly sent to various INSETs.
 This also gives the school an opportunity to get updates on the latest educational trends.
-Participants attending INSETS are required to conduct cascade reports.
-Aside from the trainings outside SFAC, the school also conducts its own in-house trainings for teachers.
+Participants attending INSETs are required to conduct cascade reports.
+Aside from the training outside SFAC, the school also conducts its own in-house regular training for teachers.

 As the learners’ educational environment changes, SFAC will continue to make bold decisions and strategic actions to fulfill its mandate of delivering quality Franciscan education and producing God-fearing and functionally literate citizens.